zenml-io/zenml/docs/book/component-guide/orchestrators/sagemaker.md

 #### Required IAM Permissions

-When using scheduled pipelines, you need to ensure your IAM role has the correct permissions and trust relationships:
+When using scheduled pipelines, you need to ensure your IAM role has the correct permissions and trust relationships.
+Here's a detailed breakdown of why each permission is needed:

-1. Trust Relationships
+1. **Trust Relationships**
-Your execution role needs to trust both SageMaker and EventBridge services.
-Add this trust relationship to your role:
+Your execution role needs to trust both SageMaker and EventBridge services to allow them to assume the role:

 ```json
 {